 - Active January – March

-The committee plans and facilitates the annual event where experts discuss a trending topic in Dallas including selecting a topic, coordinating speakers and securing sponsorships.
+The Forum Committee plans and facilitates the annual event where experts discuss a trending topic in Dallas.
+Responsibilities include selecting a topic, coordinating speakers and securing sponsorships.

 - 2019 Forum Chair: Jake McCall, Henry S. Miller Company